 For diagnosis and treatment of follicular lymphoma, turn to the experts at Moffitt Cancer Center.
 Our Malignant Hematology Program includes a wide array of follicular lymphoma specialists—such as surgeons, medical oncologists, radiation oncologists, radiologists and many others—and our patients benefit from having access to the latest treatment breakthroughs.

 Contact Moffitt Cancer Center today to learn more about our highly individualized approach to treating follicular lymphoma.
 You can call us at 1-888-663-3488 or fill out our new patient registration form online—no referral is required.
-We understand how important it is to act quickly when diagnosing and treating malignancies like follicular lymphoma, so we’ll connect you to a cancer expert within just one day.
+We understand how important it is to act quickly when diagnosing and treating malignancies like follicular lymphoma, so we’ll connect you to a cancer expert as soon as possible.